 But if you're looking for Mailchimp alternatives, ActiveCampaign is a strong contender.
 It's been around almost as long (since 2003) and has a reputation for being a marketing automation beast that satisfies even the most seasoned marketer.

-I've been using Mailchimp regularly for years, but before digging into this article, ActiveCampaign was new to me.
-So I spent several hours with each app, comparing them blow for blow, and the differences were clear.
+I've been using Mailchimp regularly for years and have tested ActiveCampaign in the past.
+As I was updating this article for 2023, I spent several more hours with each app to see how they've developed, and after comparing them blow for blow, the differences were clear.
 Here's how they stack up: Mailchimp vs. ActiveCampaign.

 ActiveCampaign vs. Mailchimp: comparison table